DragonKnightOfBreeze/Breeze-Framework/README.md

 Integrated code framework base on Kotlin,Provide many useful extensions for standard library and some frameworks.

-**NOTE:** This project is not fully implemented & tested, and remain to add English document comments.
+**NOTE:** This project is not fully implemented & tested, and remains to add English document comments.

 **NOTE:** Even so, you can still instantly use some of it's useful features.